 When it comes to modular versus fixed flooring, modular is the way to go for your good boy.
 Rarely will the space you’re sectioning off for your dog correspond to the factory specs that the fixed floors are designed to.
 Modular flooring allows you to cover the right amount of space for your dog and your home.

 When comparing different flooring materials, it can be tough trying to balance a floor that’s easy to clean with a floor that’s comfortable for your dog.
 Soft versus hard materials seem in direct opposition to each other.
 But you can always lay down additional padding, like a soft mat or bedding in a portion of the kennel, if you opt for a harder surface that is easier to clean.

 Finding the perfect balance for you, your dog, and your home can be difficult.
-That’s why the knowledgeable experts at your local Flooring Canada are ready to answer all your flooring questions.
+That’s why the knowledgeable experts at your local Flooring America are ready to answer all your flooring questions.
 When it comes to making the perfect place for your pup, they’ll help make it easy.